Zoll manifolds with boundary: The projection map

 As a direct consequence, in the case $k=n-2$, we get that $\partial M$ is foliated by spheres of codimension one.
 This, together with Thurston's theorem in \cite{thurston1976}, shows that the Euler characteristic of $\partial M$ vanishes.

 \begin{corollary} Let $(M,g)$ be an $n$-dimensional Zoll manifold with connected boundary and index $k$.
 If $k=n-2$, then $\chi(\partial M) = 0$. \end{corollary}

-Also, from the proof of Proposition~\ref{SigmaL} we obtain easily:
+Also, from the proof of Proposition~\ref{SigmaL} we easily obtain:

-\begin{corollary} Let $(M,g)$ be an $n$-dimensional Zoll manifold with connected boundary, soul $\Sigma$ and index $k$.
-The nearest point map $\pi : M\to\Sigma$ is (well defined and) a smooth fiber bundle, whose fibers are $(k+1)$-dimensional closed balls. \end{corollary}
+\begin{corollary} Let $(M,g)$ be an $n$-dimensional Zoll manifold with connected boundary, soul $\Sigma_L$ and index $k$.
+The nearest-point map $\pi : M\to\Sigma_L$ is (well defined and) a smooth fiber bundle, whose fibers are $(k+1)$-dimensional closed balls. \end{corollary}

 We conclude this section with the following result on the relation between the index of $M$ and the intersection of its free boundary geodesics.

 \begin{corollary} If a Zoll manifold with connected boundary has index zero, then none of its free boundary geodesics intersect. \end{corollary}